 c) Removing commas from large numbers or fixing calculation errors.

 The Data Scientist communicates the results and recommendations to the business stakeholders using charts, graphs, and diagrams.
-The Data Scientist also provides data summaries and explanations to help the stakeholders understand and take managerial decisions accordingly.
+The Data Scientist also provides data summaries and explanations to help the stakeholders understand and act on the results.

 What are the Data Science Techniques?